-The late snows, deep thaws, melts and rains are upon us and it is about time to plan spring gardens, or at least to consider some healthy spring eating.
-Gardeners and farmers gather at Seedy Saturdays to swap and purchase organic open pollinated heirloom seeds, so plan to join us at one if you can.
+The rains and early sun are upon us and it is time to plan spring gardens and consider some healthy spring eating.
 So many of us are thinking about how to have more healthy food on the table and in our communities these days.
 Whether you are into learning some basic skills, or whether this is your life work, we're glad you are here.

 We continue to have seed ball kits for sale for those looking for a fun activity to do with a class, at a kid's party or for your own fun.
 Seed balls can be made over the fall with winter rye or clover and spread immediately, or they can be dried and saved until spring.